dinowins/weather-underground-react/README.md

 _This is a clone of the Weather Underground website created with React._

+-The differences with Angular and React include:
+-  no dependency injection and using JSX instead of templates for React
+- CSS encapsulation for Angular

 ## Component Tree

 ![alt text](src/assets/images/comp-tree.jpg)

+## Development Notes and Questions

+- I am implementing the Dark Sky API into my app.
+I assume it is a similar process to what we've learned.

 ## Setup/Installation Requirements